ewynx/plonky3_inclusion_proof/README.md

 - The 32 last bits of the last row equals merkle root
 - Flip bit should always be binary
+TODO
+- For each row: final hash was created by hashing first 2 hashes
+- Final rows are duplicated if proof_len() is less than 4

 ## Tutorials